deltachat/deltachat-pages/_posts/2018-05-15-delta-chat-not-vulnerable-to-efail.md

 4. Delta Chat does not load remote content.

 Besides Delta Chat, other Autocrypt supporting apps like K-9 Mail were _never_ affected.
 Enigmail had released updates two months ago that fix the problem in Version 2.0.
+UPDATE: There is still an open vulnerability in Thunderbird, therefore we recommend that you view messages as plain text (menu View > Message Body as > Plain text).

 If you use **other mail programs**, we recommend to: